Last revised: May 22nd, 2018

 Data about your activities on our Services may be collected by us or by advertising technology providers for use in delivering online advertising tailored to your individual characteristics, activities, interests and other factors.
 These ad services may track your online activities over time by collecting information through automated means, including through the use of the various technologies described above, and they may use this information, and other information they receive from us or other sources, to deliver advertisements to you on our website, our emails, and other websites.
 We and third-party vendors may use first-party cookies and third-party cookies together, and other automated technologies, and in some cases additional information, (i) to inform, optimize, and serve ads based on past visits to our Services or other factors and (ii) to report how ad impressions, other uses of ad services, and interactions with these ad impressions and ad services are related to visits to our Services or other factors.

-You may visit the Network Advertising Initiative’s Consumer Opt-Out page or the Digital Advertising Alliance’s Consumer Opt-Out page to opt out of receiving tailored advertising based on your Internet browsing activities from companies that participate in those programs.
+You may visit the Network Advertising Initiative’s Consumer Opt-Out page (link is external) or the Digital Advertising Alliance’s Consumer Opt-Out page (link is external) to opt out of receiving tailored advertising based on your Internet browsing activities from companies that participate in those programs.
 Some of our advertising-related activities may involve the services of companies that do not participate in those programs.
 For example, we use the Google AdWords remarketing service to advertise on third party websites (including Google) to previous visitors to our Website.
-You can set preferences for how Google advertises to you using the Google Ad Preferences page.
+You can set preferences for how Google advertises to you using the Google Ad Preferences page (link is external).
 The opt-outs apply only to the browser in which you set them.
 For example, if you set the opt-out while using Firefox, but then use Chrome, the opt-out will not be active in Chrome.
 To opt out in Chrome, you will need to repeat the opt-out process.

 Do Not Track Disclosure